 Their solution, called B-Trepid, replaces the stored key with one that is generated by the structure of the envelope itself.
 Instead of relying on resistances in the envelope’s mesh, B-Trepid calculates the capacitances between the mesh’s wires.
 These femtofarad capacitances vary from envelope to envelope in unpredictable ways, so that each envelope has a unique electrical signature.
 This signature is impossible to reproduce in practice, so it counts as what’s called a physical unclonable function—characteristics unique to each item that can act as a cryptographic key.

 When B-Trepid is attached to its computer network and turned on, the external mesh generates a unique key that is used to encrypt all the data within the system.
 When it’s off, there’s no key and therefore nothing to steal.
 So there’s no need for a battery.
-And if the envelope is penetrated, which Sigl’s team did using a 0.3-mm drill, its capacitances shift.
-This alters the PUF, automatically rendering any data within the system unreadable.
+And if the envelope is penetrated, which Sigl’s team did using a 0.3-millimeter drill, its capacitances shift.
+This alters the physical unclonable function (PUF), automatically rendering any data within the system unreadable.

 “We currently have prototypes, and the concept works,” says Sigl.
 “We now must develop serious production capabilities for the [envelope] and improve integration into systems.”